lftoledo/CV/README.md

 ## Professional Qualifications

 I have 15 years of experience in infrastructure.
 Last 6 years I've been working on to delivery state of art architectures.
 Being consultant I've developed leadership and communications skills.
+I also created a strong understanding of product Roadmaps and how to introduce improvements based on data points.

  I have always applied LEAN thoughts, and be more innovative in my day-to-day problems.
 In the past year, I organized a Consulting Operations team to work with the principle of SRE with Kanban methodologies.
 I am also proficient in operations cost optimization.